 Fowler, Henry H(ammill) (b.
 Sept.
 5, 1908, Roanoke, Va. - d.
 Jan.
 3, 2000, Alexandria, Va.), U.S. treasury secretary (1965-68).
 In his native Virginia, Fowler was an opponent of the state political machine led by Sen. Harry F. Byrd.
 At the state's 1956 Democratic convention, nine of the 10 congressional districts supported a move to withdraw state support from nominee Adlai Stevenson.
 Fowler was a leading delegate in the lone northern Virginia district that remained loyal to the national ticket, prompting shouts of "Yankee, go home!" at the state convention.
 Some encouraged Fowler to run for governor against the Byrd machine, but Fowler never did so.
 Fowler's tenure as treasury secretary saw the last federal budget without a deficit until 1998.
 Fowler guided fiscal policy while the Vietnam War was expanding and the government was pursuing a more active social policy, a time when Pres.
 Lyndon B. Johnson insisted that the nation could afford both guns and butter.
 He lobbied within the administration for a 10% tax increase, which Johnson opposed because he didn't think Congress would accept it.
 The increase finally went through in 1968.
 Despite the disagreement, Fowler remained a strong backer of Johnson.
 Fowler also is known for the creation of so-called "paper gold," a special reserve currency used to bolster the nation's gold reserves when the strength of the dollar waned in early 1968.

 Fox Quesada, Vicente (b.
 July 2, 1942, Mexico City), president of Mexico (2000-06).
 Mexico's difficult economy during the 1980s convinced Fox that the country needed new leadership.
 In 1988, as a candidate of the centre-right National Action Party (PAN), he ran for a seat in the Chamber of Deputies, the lower house of Mexico's legislature, and was elected.
 After serving one term he ran for governor of Guanajuato but lost in an election during which charges of fraud were made.
 In 1995 he again ran for governor and was elected.
 On July 2, 2000, he was elected president of Mexico and thereby ended 71 uninterrupted years of rule by the Institutional Revolutionary Party (PRI).
 As the PAN candidate, Fox won approximately 43% of the vote to 36% for PRI candidate Francisco Labastida Ochoa and 16.5% for Cuauhtémoc Cárdenas of the leftist Democratic Revolutionary Party (PRD).
-After his election Fox, at one time president of the Mexican subsidiary of the Coca-Cola Co., said that he planned to run a "businesslike" administration and that "the main problem of Mexico is development ... growth of the economy, it's getting the jobs that we need, it's sharing the income, redistributing income."
+After his election Fox, at one time president of the Mexican subsidiary of the Coca-Cola Co., said that he planned to run a "businesslike" administration and that "the main problem of Mexico is development... growth of the economy, it's getting the jobs that we need, it's sharing the income, redistributing income."
 He also pledged to end the cronyism that had been prevalent in PRI administrations, saying he would "make sure we get the best men and best women this country has for each of the positions.
 It's a little bit like we do it in companies."
 During the sometimes stormy presidential campaign, the almost 2-m-tall Fox lashed out at Labastida, calling him "shorty" and ridiculing him as an "errand boy" for the PRI.
 After the election Fox broke precedent by apologizing in person to Labastida and other opponents he had criticized.

 Foxley (Rioseco), Alejandro (Tomás) (b.
 May 26, 1939, Viña del Mar, Chile), finance minister (1990-94) and foreign minister (2006-09) of Chile.

 Fradkov, Mikhail (Yefimovich) (b.
 Sept.
 1, 1950, Kuybyshev, Russian S.F.S.R. [now Samara, Russia]), prime minister of Russia (2004-07).
 Since 1975 he slowly climbed the bureaucratic ladder at the Soviet (later Russian) ministry of external trade.
 After serving for a couple of years at Russian mission to GATT, on Oct.
 19, 1992, he was appointed deputy minister of external trade.
 On Oct.
 12, 1993, he was promoted to the position of first deputy minister of external trade.
 At last, after another government reshuffle on April 16, 1997, Pres.
 Boris Yeltsin named Fradkov minister of external trade.
 In another government reshuffle on April 30, 1998, his ministry was abolished, but a new Ministry of Trade was later established, and on May 25, 1999, Fradkov became minister again.
 In May 2000 that ministry was also abolished and Fradkov was transferred to the Security Council, becoming its first deputy secretary on May 31, 2000.
 On March 28, 2001, Pres.
 Vladimir Putin appointed Fradkov to head the powerful Federal Tax Police.
 However, this department was also abolished in March 2003.
 Fradkov was sent to Brussels as Russian ambassador at the European Commission, seen by most as an honourable exile.
 On March 1, 2004, Putin surprised virtually all experts by designating Fradkov to the position of prime minister.
 But the State Duma was too loyal to be surprised and on March 5, it confirmed Fradkov as prime minister (352-58 with 24 abstentions).
 On May 12, after the start of Putin's second term, the Duma again confirmed Fradkov in the post (356-72 with 8 abstentions).
 Many said that Fradkov proved to be the most colourless and uninfluential prime minister after 1991.
 He was completely overshadowed by Putin and never lived up to the title of Russia's number two.
-In 2007 he became director of the External Intelligence Service.
+In 2007-16 he was director of the External Intelligence Service.

 Fraga Iribarne, Manuel (b.
 Nov.
 23, 1922, Vilalba, Galicia, Spain - d.
 Jan.
 15, 2012, Madrid, Spain), Spanish politician.
 He was information and tourism minister (1962-69), ambassador to the U.K. (1973-75), deputy prime minister and interior minister (1975-76), chairman of the Popular Alliance (1979-86) and the Popular Party (1989-90), and president of the Xunta of Galicia (1990-2005).